raysas/protein-structure-proximity-network/readme.md

 This project aims to create a network out of a protein structure stored in the standard PDB format.

 The proximity network (in this context) of a protein is defined as a graph $G=(V, E)$ where $V$ is the set of amino acid residues (indexed) within the protein sequence and $E$ is the set of edges connecting these residues.
-An edge is established between two residues when they are close to each other, i.e., distance is small and will be taken $=<8Å$ by default.
+An edge is established between two residues when they are close to each other, i.e., euclidean distance is small and will be taken $<8Å$ by default.